 What we know about yellow is that in more vibrant tones provokes urgency, creates anxiety and discomfort that draws impulsive buyers and window shoppers.
 In warmer tones and combined with pastels, softer browns and even greys, yellow calms down its anxiety and still keeps its optimism and cheerfulness.

 5.8.
 Mixed Pastel Palettes

-In colnclusion, what we can say about pastel colors, is that they are beautiful, versatile and can be great mood boosters.
-Although pastels were until recently virewed as old- fashioned, their obvious benefits and contemporary vibe has brought them back on top as a trend.
+In conclusion, what we can say about pastel colors, is that they are beautiful, versatile, and can be great mood boosters.
+Although pastels were recently viewed as old- fashioned, their obvious benefits and contemporary vibe has brought them back on top as a trend.